 Feel free to book a one-way or round-trip ticket.
 The price is the same whether you buy one ticket at a time or both of them together.

 Merida to Progreso Bus Ticket Price

 *If* you decide to buy your round-trip ticket on the spot, keep it safe.
 They have a large sign in Spanish at the ticket desk warning people that wet or damaged tickets won’t be accepted.
-You’re looking at an under $1 USD loss per person, but hey, that’s a taco you’d be out!
+You’re looking at just over a $1 USD loss per person, but hey, that’s a taco you’d be out!

 Another important point to make is that Autoprogreso runs on an open ticket policy.
 Therefore, your one-way or round-trip ticket is good for any time within the same day of your purchase.

 As with so many things in Mexico, you can only purchase a bus ticket with Autoprogreso in cash.
 So, if you’re in Merida and need to take out money, you’ll be within walking distance to plenty of ATMs and exchange houses.
 If you’re in Progreso, there’s an ATM directly at the Autoprogreso bus terminal.